ehn-dcc-development/hcert-kotlin/README.md

 ## Known Issues

-There are several known issues with this library:
- - The JVM target does not implement Schema validation
- - Several test cases from `dgc-testdata` fail, e.g. when using special COSE tags

 If you are planning to use this library, please fork it (internally), and review incoming changes.
 We can not guarantee non-breaking changes between releases.

 ## Changelog